-Showcasing the only true example of fjordland on the Pacific coast, it’s no wonder Princess Louisa Inlet has been proclaimed by many the Eighth Wonder of the World.
+Showcasing the only true example of fjordland on the Pacific coast, Princess Louisa Inlet has been proclaimed by many the Eighth Wonder of the World.

-Waterfall after waterfall cascade down sheer rock walls leaving mossy peaks and lush green forests in their wake.
-The area is truly the gem of BC’s Sunshine Coast.
+Waterfall after waterfall cascades down sheer rock walls, leaving mossy peaks and lush green forests in their wake.
+The area is truly the gem of BC's Sunshine Coast.

 A Bit of History

 In 1927, James F. “Mac” MacDonald purchased 45 acres of land at the head of the inlet and built a log cabin.
-He became the unofficial laird, custodian and guardian of Princess Louisa Inlet.
-And for years, Mac offered hospitality to any visitor to the area.
+He became the unofficial laird, custodian, and guardian of Princess Louisa Inlet.
+For years, Mac offered hospitality to any visitor to the area.

 James F. “Mac” MacDonald

-In 1953, he deeded his property to the boaters of the Pacific Northwest in hopes that the natural beauty of the area remained unspoiled.
-To maintain the perpetual trust, the non-profit Princess Louisa International Society was formed.
+In 1953, he deeded his property to the boaters of the Pacific Northwest in hopes that the area's natural beauty remained unspoiled.
+The non-profit Princess Louisa International Society was formed to maintain perpetual trust.

-In 1965, the entire inlet was declared a recreation area by BC Parks.
-With Mac’s blessing, the property was turned over to the Parks Department and turned into a Provincial Marine Park.
+In 1965, BC Parks declared the entire inlet a recreation area.
+With Mac's blessing, the property was turned over to the Parks Department and became a Provincial Marine Park.
 The Princess Louisa International Society continues to play an active role in the conservation and management of the park.

 James F. “Mac” MacDonald